Jainism in Goa

-Jainism flourished in Goa during the rule of Kadamba dynasty.
+Jainism flourished in Goa during the rule of Kadamba dynasty of Karnataka.
 Broken sculptures of the Jain Tirthankara Suparshvanatha, belonging to the period of the Goan Kadamba ruler Shivachitta Permadi Dev, were discovered in an old Jain temple in Jainkot, Naroa.

-Muni Pranamsagar ji (Digambara Jain ascetic) visited Goa in 2015 and gained 150 new followers.
-It was the first time for a Jain ascetic to set foot in the state in a thousand years.
-The state then became the place for his Chaturmas of the year 2015.

 Demographics

 There were 864 Jains in Goa according to the 2001 census: 456 male and 408 female.
 The number increased to 1,109 in 2011 census.

 History

 Though present-day Goa has a minuscule population of Jains today (almost all immigrants from other states of India), it was once a hub for Jainism.
-The rich cultural heritage of this religion is slowly on its way to oblivion since the government has failed to make any planned efforts to protect it after Liberation.
+The rich cultural heritage of this religion is slowly on its way to oblivion, since the government has failed to make any planned efforts to protect it after Liberation.